Crossing bridges between percolation models and Bienaym\'e-Galton-Watson trees

-We now recall the generalization of Proposition \ref{prop:critical-dtree} to branching trees. \begin{theorem}[Lyons, 1990] Let $\mathcal{T}$ be a BGW tree whose offspring distribution has mean $m > 1$.
+\begin{theorem}[Lyons, 1990] Let $\mathcal{T}$ be a BGW tree whose offspring distribution has mean $m > 1$.
 That is, if $\xi$ is a random variable following the offspring distribution, then $m = \mathbb{E}(\xi) > 1$.
 Conditioned on non-extinction, we have that $p_c^{\mathcal{T}} = 1/m$ almost surely. \end{theorem}